Promoting Sustainability throughout the Supply Chain

 Supply chains are becoming more global and diverse following the continued globalization of corporations’ businesses.
 However, we recognize that there are still situations around the world in which the rights of workers are not considered, including forced labor, child labor, and poor working environments.

-We recognize that the issue of conflict minerals, which originate in the Democratic Republic of the Congo or adjoining countries, is one of the significant social issues among supply chains.
+As part of our efforts, we recognize that the issue of conflict minerals, which originate in the Democratic Republic of the Congo or adjoining countries, is one of the significant social issues among supply chains.

 We also ask our suppliers to understand our policies and approaches and to promote responsible material procurement.